stvp/le/README.markdown

 # le

-le is a simple Logentries writer for Go that sends logs asynchronously in the background and handles automatically re-connecting, as needed.

-Connection errors are logged to stderr.
+le is a [logentries](https://logentries.com) writer for Go that sends logs asynchronously.
+All connection errors are logged to stderr.

-**Security note:** Currently, `le` should only be used on trusted networks.
-It does not yet use TLS.
-(Pull requests welcome.)

 ## Documentation